m1balcerak/PhysRegTumor/README.md

 To run this project, make sure you have the necessary dependencies installed.
 You can use the provided `requirements_PhysRegTumor.txt` file to install all required packages.

-To install the dependencies, run the following command:
+To install the dependencies, run the following command (with python 3.11.2):

 ```bash
 pip install -r requirements_PhysRegTumor.txt